 Writers tend not to possess science or engineering backgrounds and lack understanding of what would constitute valid testing, much less reasonable analysis of the resulting data.
-Even if the publication boasts qualified personnel, testing of an acceptable standard is expensive and unlikely to ever become an activity a magazine will engage in, as will attest those struggling writers familiar with the low monetary value assigned by publishers to their hard work.
-Such organizations will never fund adequate tests, as the three- or four-figure worth of a six page article can never bring a financial return on the five- or six-figure cost of conducting the required project.
+Even if the publication boasts qualified personnel, testing of an acceptable standard is expensive and unlikely to ever become an activity a magazine will engage in.
+The three- or four-figure worth of a single article can never bring a financial return on the five- or six-figures of the necessary budget.

 While blemished, the picture is not universally bleak.
-The tests below manage to present credible data according to two very different agendas.
-At one end of the spectrum is the West Marine testing, stemming from the world’s largest marine retailer’s desire to test the products it distributes.
-Although obviously commercial, WM’s testers at least uphold the appearance of brand-neutrality, and indeed their bestselling anchors (at the time) are those with the poorest results.
-And almost the very opposite, John Knox’s work in the UK’s Practical Boat Owner is a continuation of a longtime obsession with anchors, much more a labor of love than any mercenary earning of a paycheck by a journalist turned “tester” for a day.
+The tests below manage to present credible data.
+For example: the West Marine testing, a product of the world’s largest marine retailer’s desire to test the anchors it distributes.
+Although obviously commercial, the testers at least uphold the appearance of brand-neutrality, and indeed their bestselling anchors (at the time) are those with the poorest results.
+A radically different example is John Knox’s work in Practical Boat Owner, a continuation of a long-time obsession with anchors – much more a labor of love than any mercenary effort by the magazine writer who fancies himself a research scientist for the day.

-These tests are therefore overviewed here according to their scientific credibility, a standard which leads to the rejection of a number of recently published articles.
-Tests are also restricted to those which include the Rocna, and to those which have no connections to any anchor manufacturer.
+These tests are therefore overviewed here with an eye to their scientific credibility, a standard which leads to the rejection of a number of published articles.
+Tests are also restricted to those which include the Rocna or Vulcan, but have no connections to any anchor manufacturer.

 French magazine Voile has accrued a number of anchor tests to its name.
 Historically French products have been the focus, at the expense of other anchor types more common in the rest of the world.
 In this iteration the Rocna and a few other international brands were added to the list of contenders, which were tested on a “loose and loamy sand” seabed.
 The assistance of the French SNSM (analogous to the British RNLI) was employed, and it was one of their boats tasked with the pull testing.